Transmittal Notice

 - Review of, and compliance with, the policies and requirements of the reviewing IRB (e.g., the timely reporting of all reportable events to the reviewing IRB, modifications and, when required, continuing review).

-- That all NIH ancillary committee approvals have been completed and submitted to the IRBO for administrative review.
+- That all NIH ancillary committee approvals have been completed.

 - That the following have been submitted to the IRBO for administrative review, including: